 temperature and humidity

 Various extension services and other experts, such as the Maine Organic Farmers and Gardeners Association, have extensive recommendations, often with charts to simplify things (this one’s from MOFGA, and the typos in rutabaga and all, it’s part of a comprehensive pdf):

 VEGETABLES AT PEAK maturity will store better than underdeveloped or over-ripe ones.
 Delay harvesting as long as possible, presuming it doesn’t mean the vegetable is deteriorating, or animal pests are apt to be gnawing at it.
 Root vegetables can enjoy a little or a lot more time in the ground if your garden is pest-free; kale and collards and Brussels sprouts can stand into the frost awhile.

 Harvest carefully–don’t bruise or handle things roughly, and set aside any nicked or otherwise imperfect produce to use up first.
 That includes immature things that might be good enough to use in a soup or other dish right now, but won’t keep.
 For example, I make soup from any bruised potatoes or onions whose tops stayed greenish as soon as they are dug.

 Some things don’t store well no matter when you harvest—tomatoes and peppers, for instance.
-Freeze peppers at their peak, instead, and tomatoes, too, or cook them up into some delicious concoction like easy tomato sauce that freezes well (as do these roasted, herbed tomatoes).
+Freeze peppers at their peak, instead, and whole tomatoes in freezer bags, too, or cook them up into some delicious concoction like easy tomato sauce that freezes well (as do these roasted, herbed tomatoes).
 You can can tomatoes, of course, as well.

 One more basic: There’s no substitute or remedy better than growing a storage variety in the first place.
-So, for instance, I eat all my ‘Ailsa Craig’ onions first (not meant to keep) and store my ‘Copra’ ones (a rock-hard keeper).
+So, for instance, I eat all my ‘Ailsa Craig’ onions first (a variety that is not meant to keep) and store my ‘Patterson’ ones (a rock-hard keeper).
+Logical, right?
 Among the species of pumpkins and winter squash, those in Cucurbita maxima (including ‘Blue Hubbard,’ and ‘Lakota,’ ‘Jarrahdale,’ ‘Buttercup’ and many more) are generally the best keepers.
 This ‘Butternut’ from a local seed company near me was improved over many years of careful selection for storing a long time, so I grow it now.
 Nothing you can do to make a summer squash last all winter!
 You get the idea.
 Choose varieties at seed-shopping season with storage in mind.

 extra details by crop

-squash and pumpkins: Though different species are better or worse keepers, the general idea: Cut fruits from the vine, leaving stems intact, after the stem is getting corky or at least woody, and the skin is hard and may be starting to dull.
+Squash and pumpkins: Though different species are better or worse keepers, the general idea: Cut fruits from the vine, leaving stems intact, after the stem is getting corky or at least woody, and the skin is hard and possibly starting to dull.
 Slightly immature fruits may continue to ripen off the vine, so long as they are not stemless (I leave a piece of vine attached at first, too.)
 Most need a week or two in a warm, dry, airy spot (about 75-85 degrees) to cure–very important, and a step not to be skipped.
-Don’t let these guys get cold (below 50) once they are cured.
+Don’t let fruits get cold (below 50) once cured.

-potatoes: Harvest after vines die down, then cure at 50-60 degrees for a couple of weeks (avoiding light) before moving to cooler, humid storage.
-Maine Organic Farmers recommends wrapping each cured tuber in newspaper before putting them in storage bins or baskets.
+Potatoes: Harvest after vines die down, then cure at 50-60 degrees for a couple of weeks (avoiding light) before moving to cooler, humid storage (about 40F or slightly cooler).
+Some gardeners wrap each cured tuber in newspaper before putting them in storage bins or baskets.
 If they start to sprout, it’s a sign the temperature is too high.

-sweet potatoes: These are hard to store (and even harder up North, where we get fewer truly mature tubers that are ideal for keeping).
+Sweet potatoes: These are hard to store (and even harder up North, where we get fewer truly mature tubers that are ideal for keeping).
 Curing fresh-dug sweet potatoes will help their skins firm up, allow any nicks to heal, and also give them time to get sweeter, converting inner starches to sugars.
-Louisiana State and elsewhere recommend 5-10 days at 80ish degrees after digging and similarly high humidity (80 or even 90 percent), before storing around 55 or 60.
+University experts recommend 5-10 days at 80ish degrees after digging and similarly high humidity (80 or even 90 percent), before storing around 55 or 60 degrees.

-garlic and onions: I grow a year’s worth of garlic from my own “seed,” harvesting in August or thereabouts, and drying in a warm, dry spot (but not in the sun) for several weeks before trimming the roots and tops, and storing cool, dark and airy.
+Garlic and onions: I grow a year’s worth of garlic from my own “seed,” harvesting in August or thereabouts.
+I dry the harvest in a warm, dry spot (but not in the sun) for several weeks before trimming the roots and tops, and storing the bulbs cool, dark and airy.
 I also freeze some garlic and onions for use next spring and summer, when it would have begun to sprout in storage.